4ykh4nCyb3r/url-shortener-devops/README.md

 This will create:
 - Jenkins and Deployment servers EC2 instances
 - Security groups
-- Elastic IP association (⚠️ remember to replace the placeholder Elastic IP in infra/main.tf with yours)
+- Elastic IP association **(⚠️ remember to replace the placeholder Elastic IP in infra/main.tf with yours)**

-**⚠️ Important: Please take note of your Deployment Server Public IP Address after Terraform finishes.
-You will need this IP later when accessing the application.**

-**⚠️ You should create SSH key pairs and allocate Elastic IP in AWS.**
+**Please take note of your:**
+1. Deployment Server Public and Private (VPC) IP Address.
+2. Elastic IP address for Jenkins server.

+**⚠️ Important: Put Private IP address of Deployment server in ansible-deployment/inventory.ini file**

 > ℹ️ **For more information and detailed instructions, please refer to the project documentation.**